AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Conclusion

 \section{Conclusion}

-In this paper, we proposed AULLM++, a novel framework that advances micro-expression action units detection by integrating physical anatomical priors with large language model deduction.
-To address the inherent challenges of low signal-to-noise ratios and severe domain shifts, we designed a synergistically functioning architecture.
-The Multi-Granularity Evidence-Enhanced Fusion Projector effectively extracts and fuses high-frequency local muscle variations with global facial contexts to form condensed visual tokens.
-Complementing this, the Relation-Aware Action Unit Graph Neural Network embeds FACS-guided anatomical rules, anchoring the reasoning process upon universal physiological dependencies.
-Furthermore, the Counterfactual Consistency Regularization serves as a causal intervention mechanism during training, significantly mitigating dataset-specific biases.Extensive experiments on three benchmark demonstrate that AULLM++ consistently outperforms existing methods and it establishes strong performance in both within-domain evaluations and challenging cross-domain transfer task.
+In this paper, we proposed AULLM++, a structured-token-conditioned framework for micro-expression action unit detection that integrates visual evidence with FACS-guided AU-relation priors.
+To address the challenges of low signal-to-noise ratios and severe domain shifts, we designed an architecture that combines visual evidence construction, structural AU modeling, and LLM-based token-conditioned prediction.
+The Multi-Granularity Evidence-Enhanced Fusion Projector extracts and fuses high-frequency local muscle variations with global facial context to form condensed visual tokens.
+Complementing this module, the Relation-Aware Action Unit Graph Neural Network embeds FACS-guided anatomical rules and provides structural AU-relation guidance for token-conditioned prediction.
+Furthermore, Counterfactual Consistency Regularization acts as an intervention-inspired training regularizer to reduce dataset-specific shortcut correlations.
+Extensive experiments on three benchmarks demonstrate that AULLM++ achieves competitive performance in both within-domain evaluations and challenging cross-dataset transfer tasks.

-Despite these advancements, achieving complete domain generalization in micro-expression analysis remains an ongoing challenge.
-In our future work, we aim to develop a specialized micro-expression AU large foundation model endowed with explicit reasoning capabilities.
-By encouraging the model to generate transparent, step-by-step interpretable deduction processes for AU activations, we seek to further enhance the reliability, interpretability, and generalization of affective computing systems under complex real-world conditions.
+Despite these advances, complete domain generalization in micro-expression analysis remains an open challenge.
+In future work, we aim to develop a specialized micro-expression AU foundation model with stronger and more interpretable AU-relation modeling capabilities.
+By encouraging the model to provide more transparent evidence attribution for AU activations, we seek to further enhance the reliability, interpretability, and generalization of affective computing systems under complex real-world conditions.

+\begin{IEEEbiography}[{ }]{Zhishu Liu} received the B.Eng. degree from the College of Artificial Intelligence, Jilin University, Changchun, China.
+He is currently an M.Sc. student in computer science at City University of Hong Kong (Dongguan), Dongguan, China, and a visiting student at Great Bay University, Dongguan, China.
+His current research interests include micro-expression action unit detection, micro-expression recognition, and multimodal large models for affective computing.